ryu0886/weitinhsi/README.md

 # weitinhsi

 The weitinhsi is a system to automatically generate events for the Windows sample such as PE file, MS Word, batch files and so on.
-Instead of using patch API, the core module "minidbg.exe" simulates the debugger to install break points and monitors certain APIs.
+Instead of patching the Windows API, the core module "minidbg.exe" simulates the debugger to install break points and monitors certain APIs.
 The API list can be defined by the configuration.

 The example for the configuration:
 ```